-- Communication processes

-- a series of interrupt events

-- an error in the CPU program

-- Minimum scan cycle time:

-Scan cycle load from Communication:

-Size of the process image input/output area:

-■ OB85 call up at I/O access error:

-The preset reaction of the CPU may be changed to an I/O access error that occurs during the update of the process image by the system.
-The VIPA CPU is preset such that OB 85 is not called if an I/O access error occurs and no entry is made in the diagnostic buffer either.

-Clock memory: Activate the check box if you want to use clock memory and enter the number of the memory byte.
+- Communication processes - a series of interrupt events - an error in the CPU program - Minimum scan cycle time: This parameter is not relevant. - Scan cycle load from Communication: This parameter is not relevant. - Size of the process image input/output area: Here the size of the process image max.
+2048 for the input/output periphery may be fixed. - OB85 call up at I/O access error: The preset reaction of the CPU may be changed to an I/O access error that occurs during the update of the process image by the system.
+The VIPA CPU is preset such that OB 85 is not called if an I/O access error occurs and no entry is made in the diagnostic buffer either. - Clock memory: Activate the check box if you want to use clock memory and enter the number of the memory byte.